sudo-rickroll/END-2.0/S3/README.md

 ![Model Flowchart](https://user-images.githubusercontent.com/65642947/119257657-de828c80-bbe3-11eb-901a-0e631e81cf71.png)

-This model was trained for 25 epochs (specified in the configuration file)in the Train mode. the highest sum prediction accuracy of 74.57 % was obtained on the validation set in the 25th epoch, wherein the MNIST Digit prediction accuracy was at 99.11 %.
+This model was trained for 25 epochs (specified in the configuration file) in the Train mode.
+The highest sum prediction accuracy of 74.57 % was obtained on the validation set in the 25th epoch, wherein the MNIST Digit prediction accuracy was at 99.11 %.

 ## Output Evaluation Images